PammillerPersonal/open-source-policy/static_code_scan.md

 This option is for project teams that have closed source code and want to scan in a development pipeline potentially to open source.
 This option mimics #1 but costs money.
 It is the most viable option to scan code, clean, and make public.
 Then you can go to Option #1, the free option above.

 1. Review the GSA Open Source Policy [repo](https://github.com/GSA/open-source-policy).
-2. Read the [open source checklist](https://github.com/GSA/open-source-policy/blob/master/open_source_checklist.md) (even if you don't plan to open source, it has a lot of good considerations with code development).
+2. Read the [open source checklist](https://github.com/GSA/open-source-policy/blob/master/open_source_checklist.md) (even if you don't plan to open source, it has a lot of good considerations for code development).
 3. Read [CSS_to_OSS](https://github.com/GSA/open-source-policy/blob/master/CSS_to_OSS.md) on going from closed source to open source.
 4. Setup a private repository on GitHub in the GSA [organization](https://github.com/GSA).
 Keep in mind that these cost money to GSA and you may have to buy one or more as needed.
 Coordinate your efforts with Mike Tanski (mike.tanski@gsa.gov) of GSA IT's Corporate IT Systems.
-5. Notify Joe Castle (joseph.castle@gsa.gov>) that you want to use Checkmarx for static code scanning so you can pass him repo information with token to setup a secure connection to the AWS server with Cx, configure Cx, and get regular reports on commit/PR.
+5. Notify Joe Castle (joseph.castle@gsa.gov) that you want to use Checkmarx for static code scanning so you can pass him repo information with token to setup a secure connection to the AWS server with Cx, configure Cx, and get regular reports on commit/PR.
 6. Scan code in repository or on local machine with post-commit [Clouseau](https://github.com/cfpb/clouseau).
 7. [Lock](https://help.github.com/articles/configuring-protected-branches/) master branch for monitored PR inclusion.
 8. Link your GitHub account to [CircleCI](https://circleci.com/).
 Setup linters, proofers, and tests as needed for your project/code.
 This can be done in settings on the repo or in the .circlci/config.yml file.
 Build out your development workflow.
 Refer to CircleCI [documentation](https://circleci.com/docs/) for further details.
 9. **TBD...**